Creating and Editing Dashboards

 Creating a Dashboard

 When you create a dashboard, you are defining a container that will display widgets.
-Each widget in a dashboard displays a report about data in SL1.
+Each widget in a dashboard displays a report about data in Skylar One.

 You must define a name for the dashboard, specify the space for one or more widgets, and determine the settings for those widgets.